coding-brownie/coding-brownie.github.io/index.markdown

 </div>

 # Contact
-Please feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/manuel-braunschweiler-414872140/).
+For questions, collaborations or work opportunities, please feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/manuel-braunschweiler-414872140/).